Mount Eliza Escarpment Project

 The Mount Eliza escarpment location of the trees identified with PSHB is in close proximity to Kings Park Bushland and the Western Australian Botanic Garden, including the many rare and endangered flora protected in its collection.

-Unless decisive action is taken, these infested trees will continue to spread the beetles beyond the escarpment boundary, putting at risk the vital Perth asset of Kings Park and also the urban canopy of the surrounding suburbs.
+Unless decisive action was taken, these infested trees would continue to spread the beetles beyond the escarpment boundary, putting at risk the vital Perth asset of Kings Park and also the urban canopy of the surrounding suburbs.

-The progression of the infestation also poses a future risk to visitors from dead and dying branches if the infested trees are not removed promptly.
+The progression of the infestation also posed a future risk to visitors from dead and dying branches if the infested trees were not removed promptly.

 PSHB explained by our arborist

 Mount Eliza escarpment is a special place in the hearts of Kings Park visitors and locals.
-The escarpment rises steeply from the Swan River to a high point in the landscape of 65 m, with popular features including the Kokoda Track.
 The area is recognised for its significance to Whadjuk Noongar Traditional Owners as well as its post-colonial landscape features.

 The program of tree removal and pruning is showing evidence of success.

-Surveillance is ongoing at Kings Park and along Mount Eliza escarpment.
-Any additional infested trees will continue to be managed as appropriate, including removal if required.
+Surveillance is ongoing at Kings Park and any additional infested trees will continue to be managed as appropriate, including removal if required.

 BGPA and DPIRD are continuing a chemical treatment and tree limb removal programme in sites of low infestation.